anandha-prakash/wdio-bstack/README.md

 # wdio-bstack

-### This branch is to provide a reproducible repo to browserstack to check the error when local is used using browserstack service.
+### this branch is give a reproducible example to browserstack.

+In this PR, We have removed "@wdio/browserstack-service" and used "browserstack-local" directly.

+### Steps to run this locally:

+1. clone the repo
+2. Run `yarn install`
+3. Run `yarn wdio`

 #### Prerequisites: